 Options and Opportunities in Language and Culture

-The Department of World Languages and Cultures offers courses in Chinese, French, German, and Japanese, building proficient listening, speaking, reading and writing skills while exploring the target language's literature and culture.
-Students may pursue a B.A. in Foreign Languages in French with either a liberal arts emphasis or a K-12 teaching emphasis.
+The Department of World Languages and Cultures offers courses in Chinese, Japanese and Spanish, building proficient listening, speaking, reading and writing skills while exploring the target language's literature and culture.
+Students may pursue a B.A. in Foreign Languages in Spanish with either a liberal arts emphasis or a K-12 teaching emphasis.
 Students may also choose to major or minor in Asian Studies, selecting from a wide variety of courses in Asian history and cultures, and combined with Japanese and/or Chinese language courses.
-All four languages are also offered as minors.
+All three languages are also offered as minors.

 News & Announcements

 Students Recognized at 2022 Honors Convocation

 World Languages & Cultures students Rebeca Guzman Huezo, Kendall Williams, David Janson, Samantha Fischbach, Maricela Morales Palacios, Claire Newberry, Casie Conway, Reece Visser, Melody Jacobsen, Katelyn Brosset, Riley McAndrews, Amy Chitkoksoong were recognized April 10th, 2022 for excellence in their program.
 Congratulations!